Shuhua

-Yeh Shu-hua (葉舒華; born January 6, 2000), known mononymously as Shuhua (슈화), is a Taiwanese singer based in South Korea.
+Yeh Shu-hua (葉舒華; born January 6, 2000), known mononymously as Shuhua, is a Taiwanese singer and actress based in South Korea.
 She is a member of the South Korean girl group I-dle, which debuted as (G)I-dle under Cube Entertainment in May 2018.
+She made her acting debut in Happily Ever After (2026), which premiered at the Toronto International Film Festival.

 Early life

 Shuhua was born on January 6, 2000, in Yangmei, Taoyuan, Taiwan as the second of three daughters.
 Of mixed ancestry, her father is Han of the Hakka subgroup, while her mother is Atayal, one of the Taiwanese indigenous peoples.
 Shuhua's native language is Mandarin, and she acknowledges not being fully fluent in Hakka.
 Additionally, she is proficient in Korean and has a good command of both the English and Japanese languages.
 She attended Hwa Kang Arts School in Taipei with a focus on theatre.
 She gained an interest in K-pop after being inspired by Hyuna.

 Career

 2016–2018: Pre-debut activities

 In her youth, she planned on becoming a celebrity.
 In May 2016, Shuhua was recruited by Cube Entertainment during the Cube Star World Audition.
 She finished her first year of high school before moving to South Korea to be a trainee.
 In June 2017, Shuhua participated in a promotional video for Rising Star Cosmetics along with Yuqi and Minnie, future bandmates of (G)I-dle.
 In September 2017, she and Yoo Seon-ho acted in 10cm's "Pet" music video.